arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 <div style="page-break-after: always;"></div>

 # About This Document
 This document is the official reference for the Portenta Max Carrier, detailing its capabilities, features and supported components.
-For setup documentation and practical applications, [please visit **docs.arduino.cc**](https://docs.arduino.cc/hardware/portenta-max-carrier/#tutorials).
+For setup documentation and practical applications, [please visit the official Arduino Documentation page](https://docs.arduino.cc/hardware/portenta-max-carrier/#tutorials).

 # Target areas:
 Industry 4.0, prototyping, robotics, data logging